Unbalanced Three Phase System

 The total complex power supplied by the three-phase source is

-showing that Ss + SL = 0 and confirming the conservation principle of ac power.
+showing that SS + SL = 0 and confirming the conservation principle of ac power.

-3 thoughts on “Unbalanced Three-Phase Systems Full Analysis”
+3 thoughts on “Unbalanced Three Phase System”

 1. If we have an impedance in transmission line, then the voltage of neutral point is not zero anymore, what should we do in that case?